Teaching Assistant Recruitment

 in the Colleges Writing Programs

 Each of UCSD’s six undergraduate colleges has its own writing/core program – see the sub-pages to the left.
 Graduate students from various campus departments are appointed each year as Teaching Assistants in these programs.

 The typical position is a 50% appointment (~20 hours per week) for the full academic year (Fall, Winter, and Spring Quarters).
 All six writing programs receive applications through an online “clearinghouse” campaign under the Instructional Assistant Data Management System (formerly referred to as the Academic Student Employment System).
 Applications are accepted starting in April for the following academic year.
 The application deadline is the first business day of May.

 Applicants must be confident, competent writers, with extensive experience in standard written English.
 Classroom teaching experience – especially as writing instructors or writing tutors – is desirable.
 The graduate student’s academic status, support time limit, etc., will affect his/her eligibility for a TA-ship in the writing programs.
-Each applicants should verify his/her individual eligibility with his/her department staff Graduate Coordinator before applying.
+Each applicant should verify his/her individual eligibility with his/her department staff Graduate Coordinator before applying.

-Use your UCSD Personal ID number and Personal Access Code to log on to the Instructional Assistant Data Management System (IA).
+Use your UCSD Personal ID number and Personal Access Code to log on to the Instructional Assistant Data Management System (IA) – see link below.
 New graduate students will first need to establish a TritonLink account through the Grad Apply system.
-The link below will be active during the application period.
 You will be asked to rank the writing programs in the order you would prefer to be considered for employment.

 See descriptions of all the colleges’ programs by clicking on the sub-pages in the left navigation column under “TA Recruitment.”
 After the application deadline, each program’s Directors will begin reviewing the applicants who put that program as their first choice, and will start interviewing from that pool.
-Note that there are more applicants than available positions each year, so there is no guarantee that you will be contacted for an interview.
+Note that the number of available positions can vary each year, so there is no guarantee that you will be contacted for an interview.